 There is a 200€ registration fee for each team.
-They must be paid to the Organizing Committee once the registration has been validated by the Organizing Committee or, at the latest, during the Delegates and Captains meeting on 26/11/2021 at 18h30.
+They must be paid to the Organizing Committee once the registration has been validated by the Organizing Committee.

+These fees will be given back to the teams during the Delegates and Captains meeting on 01/12/2023 at 6.30pm.